Suburb overview

 Moderate buy-and-hold potential: Broadview's 4,450-person market and $88,556 median household income work for investors who are selective on street location and property quality rather than counting on a suburb-wide rerating.

-Moderate rental coverage: rent of $320/week covers 80% of a $1,733/month mortgage, leaving a $346/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $320/week covered 80% of a $1,733/month mortgage, a $346/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 Only 60% of dwellings are separate houses (vs 73% SA median) — this is a unit and townhouse market, where cosmetic flips struggle against body-corporate restrictions, thinner after-reno uplift and competing new supply.